Blog

 }

-ConsentStack uses a curated list of 6,592 tracker domains from DuckDuckGo's Tracker Radar.
-Each domain is pre-classified into a consent category.
-The matching follows a priority order:
+ConsentStack ships with a curated library of 900+ tracker patterns sourced from open tracker databases.
+Each pattern is mapped to a consent category.
+Classification follows a three-tier priority order:

 Why the SDK Must Be Small